-Surprising is the fact that we can construct additive-error state designs in $\Or(\log(n/\epsilon))$ depth, see Corollary~\ref{cor:orth add state}.
+Surprising is the fact that we can construct additive-error state designs in $\Or(\log(n/\epsilon))$ depth, see Corollary~\ref{cor:orth add state} in the Supplementary Information.
 The theorem states that the unitary and orthogonal Haar twirl are equal on PPT states, up to an additive error exponentially small in $n$, more precisely, with $n$-dependence $\frac{1}{2^{n/2}}$.
 Note that an additive error of $\epsilon$ implies a relative error of $\epsilon \cdot 4^{nk}$~\cite{brandao2016local}.
 The exponent of our additive error is thus not small enough to imply a relative error statement.

-We also show that random orthogonal circuits anti-concentrate in depth $\Or(\log(n))$ for $k=2$.
-We show an even stronger result, namely that the value $\E|\bra{0^n} O \ket{0^n}|^4$ converges to the Haar random value, not only to a constant times the Haar random value.
-We think the result also holds for $k > 2$, but we do not know how to prove that.
+We also show that random orthogonal circuits anti-concentrate in depth $\Or(\log(n))$ for $k=2$ at the example of the two-layer ``superblock'' circuits from Ref.~\cite{schuster_random_2025}.
+We note that anti-concentration at higher $k$ was shown for orthogonal MPS in Ref.~\cite{sauliere_universality_2025} and we think that the analogous statement for superblock circuits can also be derived along the lines of Ref.~\cite{magni_anticoncentration_2025}.

-\paragraph{Symplectic group.} We prove that the lower bound on the depth of additive-error orthogonal group designs also holds for symplectic unitary designs.
+\paragraph{Symplectic group.} We prove that the lower bound on the depth of additive-error orthogonal group designs also holds for symplectic group designs.
 For relative-error state designs we prove a result slightly stronger than for the orthogonal case, i.e.\ we do not need the assumption of locally independence.
 Also, the result does not depend on the diameter, but on the size of the lightcones.
 We finally prove a linear lower bound on relative-error symplectic \emph{group} designs for generalized random brickwork circuits in any architecture.
 Note that we obtained a slightly stronger statement, namely for relative-error state designs, for the orthogonal and Clifford group.